-Let’s start our journey in Jurancon with “Meteore 2018” from Clos Larrouyat where Maxime and Lucie Salharang are located on the pebbly soil of the Ossau valley; an ideal location for the production of dry wines with great texture, striking vitality and minerality.
+We start our journey in Jurancon with “Meteore 2018” from Clos Larrouyat where Maxime and Lucie Salharang are located on the pebbly soil of the Ossau valley.

 Now let’s head to Burgundy to meet Athénaïs de Béru and taste her 2016 Macon “Deci Dela”.
 Following heavy frost in Chablis in May 2016, Athénaïs demonstrated her determination and harvested biodynamic grapes from her friends vines to make a small, amazing range of wines - “Deci Dela” (“Here & There”).